: View Third-Party Plugins

 • Salesforce

-Although third-party plugins enable users to extend the capabilities of a SaaS app, they can be a security risk to your organization.
-To use the capabilities of a third-party plugin, users grant the plugin some level of access to the SaaS app.
-Users might inadvertently grant access to plugins that are not sanctioned by your organization, granting the plugin access to sensitive data.
+Although third-party plugins enable users to extend the capabilities of a marketplace app, they can be a security risk to your organization.
+To use the capabilities of a third-party plugin, users grant the plugin some level of access to the marketplace app.
+Users might inadvertently grant access to plugins that are not sanctioned by your organization, giving the plugin access to sensitive data.
 An unsanctioned plugin with privileged access might then be exploited to exfiltrate data or otherwise harm your organization.

-The Connected Applications view displays the following information about the third-party plugins that are installed in the SaaS app.
+• For one marketplace app, from the Connected Applications tab of the app's details page.
+The Connected Applications tab displays the following information about the third-party plugins that are installed in the marketplace app.

 • A list of the Connected Applications that are installed, including, for each plugin, the number of active users and the number of access scopes.
 The list also indicates which plugins have not yet been reviewed.
 You can click the name of the plugin to display additional details.
 Use this additional information to help determine if the plugin poses a risk to your organization.

 • If supported for the SaaS app, a list of all the Users who installed plugins.
 For Slack, a list of the Workspaces on which plugins are installed.
-From here, you can determine risks by users or workspaces.
+From here, you can determine risks by users.